The Era of 'Tough Love' - How Violent Coaching Became Normalized

 Victims of Violent Coaching - Players' Untold Suffering

 The damage from violent coaching was difficult to surface for a long time.
 For players, defying a manager or coach meant losing playing time, making it virtually impossible to speak up.
+Professional baseball contracts are renewed annually, and a manager's evaluation directly determines the following year's contract.
+Reporting violence risked being labeled a 'team disruptor,' making transfers to other teams difficult as well.
 While many players have confessed about violent coaching after retirement, almost none did so publicly during their careers.
-Beyond physical violence, power harassment took many forms including personality-denying verbal abuse, forced excessive practice, and interference in private lives.
-Such environments are believed to have seriously affected players' mental health and may have contributed to early retirements and post-retirement social maladjustment.
+Beyond physical violence, power harassment took many forms.
+Personality-denying verbal abuse ('you have no right to play baseball,' 'you're useless'), forced excessive practice (being made to run alone while other players rested), interference in private lives (commenting on romantic partners and outings), and psychological pressure through ostracism and exclusion - invisible violence was also rampant.
+Such environments are believed to have seriously affected players' mental health, with some reportedly developing depressive symptoms and panic disorders.
+Cases where violent coaching's psychological damage contributed to early retirements, and its potential role in post-retirement social maladjustment, have also been noted.
+A survey conducted by the players' union reportedly found that approximately 30 percent of respondents had 'experienced inappropriate behavior from coaches,' though even this figure may underestimate the reality.

 Signs of Change - Reforms Since the 2010s